 You can travel with or without a passport

 Those who have an already stamped passport will pay the lowest.
-By this, I mean people who have travelled outside Nigeria at least once, and have gotten their passports stamped.
+By this, I mean people who have traveled outside Nigeria at least once and have gotten their passports stamped.

 If your passport is yet to be stamped, you’d pay slightly higher than if it’s been stamped.
-If you’d (like me) be traveling with just a valid ID card (e.g driver’s licence, Voter’s card or national ID card), you’d pay way more than you would, if you had a passport.
+If you’d (like me) be traveling with just a valid ID card (e.g driver’s license, Voter’s card, or national ID card), you’d pay way more than you would, if you had a passport.
 But pay the most when you do not have any of the aforementioned.